2014 USRA STOCK CAR RULES

 16.9 OPTION 1 – Crate Engine

-16.9.1 GM Performance Parts (GPP) factory-sealed CT400 Chevy small block crate engine (Part No. 88958604): includes 8-quart circle track oil pan with dual kick-out design, valve cover breather kit, open-plenum high-rise intake manifold, 1.5:1-ratio aluminum roller rockers, forged steel crankshaft, hypereutectic pistons, 23° Fast Burn aluminum heads and special "kool nut" rocker arm design.
+16.9.1 GM Performance Parts (GPP) factory-sealed CT400 Chevy small block crate engine (Part No. 88958604 or 19318604): includes 8-quart circle track oil pan with dual kick-out design, valve cover breather kit, open-plenum high-rise intake manifold, 1.5:1-ratio aluminum roller rockers, forged steel crankshaft, hypereutectic pistons, 23° Fast Burn aluminum heads and special "kool nut" rocker arm design.

 16.9.2 Crate Engine is not subject to claim.

 16.9.3 Must be unaltered and sealed from factory at appropriate points (intake, head, timing chain cover and oil pan) with approved GPP break-off bolts.
 Any altered, damaged or missing GPP break-off bolts will result in driver being disqualified from that event, loss of all track and national points accumulated up to, and including, the date of the offense, a $1,000 fine and a one-year suspension from all events.

 16.9.4 May utilize one (1) Holley 4-barrel carburetor.
 Use of a spacer between carburetor and intake is optional, but must be no more than one (1) inch thick if used and may not be throttle bore adjustable.
 Aerosol carburetors are not permitted.
 Carburetors shall be subject to claim, as outlined in Claim Procedures (Article 19).

 16.9.5 Must have “Crate” sticker on racecar or crate engine is claimable.
 Any driver running a “Standard” engine with a “Crate” sticker will be disqualified.
 Any driver running with a crate motor will not be eligible to claim in that season.
 Any driver that claims a standard engine and switches to crate engine will be eligible to be claimed.